-Libertarian Party.
+Libertarian Party, 301 W. 21st Street, Houston, TX 77008.
 In recent years, the LP has been one of the most active libertarian organizations, running candidates for a variety of offices and getting a good deal of publicity.
+It publishes a tabloid newsletter called the Libertarian Party News.
+There are local parties in nearly all 50 states.